badeggg/mock-api/README.md

 [Back To Top](#mock-api)

 ### The map file
-This file is used to configure how to response a **http** api request with current path.
+The map file is used to configure how to respond an **http** api request with current path.
 We say 'current path' means the directory where the map file is in and the api request path matchs.

 The map file is optional.
 If this map file does not exist, contents in './response' will be sent to client.
 Lines starting with '#' will be ignored, any content after '#' will